CHAPTER TWENTY THREE

 Upon learning that my plans to join the military had been dashed, my uncle, Bill Vaughn, gave me an opportunity to attend radio broadcasting training.
 At that time, I thought “radio” meant being a disc jockey like the famous ones we listened to on clear channel radio stations.

-Dick Biondi, a Top 40 and Oldies disc jockey known for his screaming delivery and wild antics on the air, gained national attention in the 1950s and 1960s on leading AM radio stations in Buffalo, New York; Chicago, Illinois; and Los Angeles, California.
+Dick Biondi, a Top 40 and Oldies disc jockey known for his screaming delivery and wild antics on the air, gained national attention in the 1950s and early 1960s on leading AM radio stations in Buffalo, New York; Chicago, Illinois; and Los Angeles, California.
 In our area we listened to his night time program on WLS Radio, Chicago.

 As a young man, just barely out of high school and ready to take my place in the world, I leapt at the offer!
 I hadn’t known that there was such a school, and I hadn’t even thought about a career in broadcasting.
 The offer was extended through my dad, and soon a one way ticket to Charlotte, North Carolina on Piedmont Airlines arrived in the mail.
 It was for the day after my high school graduation.